 Maryland Weather: Rain expected Friday

-Tonight, the weather system will slowly move closer.
-Some showers may develop in Western Maryland and areas east of the I-95, specifically the lower Eastern Shore and southern Maryland as low pressure develops off the Carolina coast but for the most part, the night will be cloudy and dry with temperatures dropping to the 50s and possibly the 40s in the mountains of western Maryland.
+Some showers are possible a a storm system approaches from the west and a separate area of low pressure spins offshore.

-On Friday, the area might experience light showers as the weather system continues to approach, again the best chances will be in western Maryland and across the Eastern Shore.
-It's not expected to rain all day, and any rain that does fall will likely be less than a quarter-inch.
-Temperatures will hover in the 60s with some areas approaching 70.
+The best coverage in the Baltimore area will occur by the evening rush hour into Friday night as a line of showers move through ahead of a cold front.

-By Friday night, the weather system moves overhead, causing a coastal weather disturbance to intensify northeast of our area.
+By Friday night, the weather system moves overhead, causing the coastal low pressure to intensify northeast of our area.
 Rain showers will eventually taper off and winds will shift to come from the northwest.

 Come Sunday, while high pressure sets in from the west, some areas of western Maryland might see morning or midday showers.
 As the day ends and high pressure builds, it's going to be cold, with possible frost or freezing temperatures Sunday night, especially west across western Maryland.